 The darker lakes with a good shallow walleye movement are custom-made for drifting or slowly trolling with a jig and minnow.
 The key is using a jig just heavy enough to get it to the bottom and lifting and dropping the bait making sure it gets back to the bottom and covering some water.
 Gravel shoals, sand breaks, and weed beds are all potential fall hot spots and can all be worked with the jig and minnow technique.

 The technique includes getting a jig tipped with a minnow to the bottom before ripping or snapping it forward and getting it back to the bottom again, and again, and again.
 The snap forward triggers fish and drop back is when they are most likely to pick it up.
-Most of the time they’ll just be there when you snap forward again which can result in a sufficient hook set, especially if your hooks are sharp and you’re using a lower stretch line Northland Tackle’s Bionic Walleye Braid.
-The Walleye Braid has virtually no stretch and can mean more fish hooked but don’t get crazy with the hook set.
-Rip it too hard and you can pull a hook lose.
+Most of the time they’ll just be there when you snap forward again which can result in a sufficient hook set, especially if your hooks are sharp and you’re using a low-stretch braided line.
+The braided line has virtually no stretch and can mean more fish hooked but don’t get crazy with the hook set.
+Rip it too hard and you can pull a hook loose.
 Another key is to use a mono or fluorocarbon leader which is basically invisible to the fish and can mean a lot more pickups and pickups and hook sets are what the fall is all about.
-See you on the water.
+See you on the water for some fall fishing.